learn-anything/2017-release/readme.md

 ![](http://i.imgur.com/P45AWgA.gif)

-# Running it 🚀
+# Build it 🚀

-To run it yourself, clone the project and run
+To run it locally, clone the project and run

 ```
 npm install